BlvckBytes/ConfigurableEmotions/README.md

     # They will call to the same underlying emotion and require the same permission
     directAliases: []

+    # If no target is specified, the emotion is to be executed on all online players
+    doesNoTargetEqualsAll: false

     # Description shown on the help-screen
     description: '...'